Authored by the expert who managed and guided the team behind the South Africa Property Pack

 How much have rents changed year-over-year in South Africa in 2026?

-As of January 2026, rents in South Africa have increased by approximately 5% compared to the same period last year.
+As of 2026, average residential rents in South Africa are up by about 5% year over year.

 What's the outlook for rent growth in South Africa in 2026?